Less Stress and More Results:

 6. Try to remember the point.
 Becoming obsessed with details for the sake of details is enough to drive any person crazy.
 When working on fine tuning your music, remember that the ultimate goals are clarity, beauty and effectiveness so that the music can come to life!
 If you are trying to be too literal and ONLY thinking about the exact instruction your teacher just gave 2 seconds ago, but completely forgetting that this particular passage is supposed to be energetic and a huge contrast to the previous section, you are not giving yourself or the music a fair chance.

+7. Remember that your teacher is on your side.
 It is not a battle, a judgement or a test.
 Weekly lessons are for YOUR benefit.
 The more time you get to spend with someone who is excellent at the very thing you would like to be excellent at, the better!
 Enjoy and seek out not just instructions and assignments, but also understanding.
 Learning how your teacher's mind works is one of the huge benefits of having lessons in the first place.